 The ins and outs of marketing, manufacturing, packaging & labeling, and advertising in Indonesia.
-Prepared in association with ABNR, a leading global law firm, this is an extract from The Pharma Legal Handbook: Indonesia, available to purchase here for USD 99.
+Prepared in association with ABNR, a leading global law firm, this is an extract from The Pharma Legal Handbook: Indonesia, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over the-counter medications, and other medicinal products?

 Any marketing of drugs (including biologics and over the counter medications) within Indonesian territory require a registration process with BPOM through the RBA OSS System to obtain an MA.
 The registration must only be made by Indonesian pharmaceutical manufacturing companies, including those that are subsidiaries of foreign pharma companies.

 In general, the registration process for new products is classified into three categories as follows:

 - Category 1: registration of new drugs and biological products, including biosimilar products;

 - Category 2: registration of generic drugs and generic drugs with trade mark;

 - Category 3: registration of other supplies containing drugs with special technology, which may be in the form of transdermal patch, implant and beads.

 The process generally consists of two stages, namely preregistration phase and registration phase.
 The preregistration phase is required to filter the registration process of the drugs, covering stipulation of the registration category, evaluation track, evaluation fee, and registration documents.

 Any registration of new product must include risk management planning.
 Detailed information on the procedures and requirements for registration of new product in BPOM is as stipulated under BPOM Regulation 24/2017.